Critical decay exponent of the pair contact process with diffusion: Model and Method

-\section{Model}
+\subsection{Model}

-The model we study is the one-dimensional parity-conserving pair contact process with diffusion first introduced in Ref.~\cite{PHK2001}.
-Since the parity conservation does not play any role in determining the universality class of the PCPD~\cite{PHK2001,PP2009}, we will simply refer to this model as the PCPD.
-The model is defined on a one-dimensional lattice with periodic boundary conditions.
-The state at each site is either occupied by a particle ($A$) or empty ($\emptyset$); every site can accommodate at most one particle.
-The dynamics can be defined as
+The PCPD is defined on a one-dimensional lattice of size $L$ with periodic boundary conditions.
+Each site is either occupied by a particle ($A$) or empty ($\emptyset$) and every site can accommodate at most one particle.
+The dynamics of the PCPD are defined by the following transition events,

-where $\sigma = (1-p)/2$.
-Strictly speaking, a state is called absorbing if the transition rate from it to any other states is zero.
-In the PCPD, a vacant state is the only absorbing state in the rigorous sense, but the set of states with a single particle alone is collectively thought of as absorbing because probability flux from any configuration in this set to other states not in this set is zero (in mathematics, this set is called closed).
-Note that the PCPD in the conventional setting ($2A \rightarrow 0$, $2A \rightarrow 3A$) also has such two `absorbing' states.
+where $0 \le d < 1$ and $0 \le p \le 1$.
+For bookkeeping purposes, we introduce a stochastic process $A_n(t)$ at every site $n$ which takes 1 (0) if site $n$ is occupied (vacant) at time $t$.
+We define the particle density, $\rho(t)$, the pair density, $\rho_p(t)$, and the triplet density, $\rho_t(t)$, as